Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources: The sample

-Unlike HECATE, GLADE does not contain any information on the galaxy morphology, star-formation rate (SFR) or stellar mass.
-The latter is however estimated from infrared integrated luminosity in the latest release of GLADE, GLADE+ \citep{Glade2021}, so we retrieve this column from this catalogue.
-The Hubble type $t$ of galaxies is given in HyperLEDA, so this column is retrieved as well and provides morphology information for $\sim$460000 galaxies.
-Such information is necessary to distinguish the study of ULX populations in spiral and elliptical galaxies, which have significant differences as mentioned in Section \ref{sec:1}.
-Similar to the definition used by \cite{Earnshaw2019} and \cite{Bernadich2021} , we define spiral and elliptical galaxies as those with $t\geq 0$ and $t<0$, respectively.
+Unlike HECATE, GLADE does not contain any information on the galaxy morphology, star formation rate (SFR) or stellar mass.
+The latter is however estimated from infrared integrated luminosity in the latest release of GLADE, GLADE+ \citep{Glade2021}, so we retrieve the corresponding column from this catalogue.
+The Hubble type \texttt{t} of galaxies is given in HyperLEDA, so this column is retrieved as well and provides morphology information for $\sim$460000 galaxies.
+Such information is necessary to distinguish the study of ULX populations in spiral and elliptical galaxies, which are significantly different as mentioned in Section \ref{sec:1}.
+Similar to the definition used by \cite{Earnshaw2019} and \cite{Bernadich2021} , we define spiral and elliptical galaxies as those with $\texttt{t}\geq 0$ and $\texttt{t}<0$, respectively.
 Irregular galaxies are thus included in the spiral sample in the same way as \cite{Walton2011} and \cite{Walton2022} .
 To get a more complete census of spiral and elliptical galaxies, we cross-correlate GLADE with the catalogue of galaxy morphologies inferred by machine learning on PanSTARRS images \citep{PS1morph}.
 As a result, we obtain stellar masses and morphologies for $\sim$1.5 million and $\sim$1 million galaxies, respectively.
-Last but not least, as done in HECATE and introduced by \cite{Cluver2017} (see also \citealt{Kennicutt2012}), we cross-correlate GLADE with the WISE (Wide-field Infrared Survey Explorer) catalogue of infrared sources \citep{Cutri2012} to estimate the star-formation rate from the W3-band (12~$\mu$m) magnitude and the galaxy distance.
+Last but not least, as done in HECATE and introduced by \cite{Cluver2017} (see also \citealt{Kennicutt2012}), we cross-correlate GLADE with the WISE (Wide-field Infrared Survey Explorer) catalogue of infrared sources \citep{Cutri2012} to estimate the SFR from the W3-band (12~$\mu$m) magnitude and the galaxy distance.
 More than 99\% of our GLADE subset has a WISE counterpart.
 This method provides consistent values of SFR for late-type galaxies, while the heated dust content generally dominates in early-type galaxies, often leading to an SFR overestimation (e.g. \citealt{Galliano2018, HECATE}).